freeman-lab/hxdx/README.md

 #### `hxdx.render(component, store, [root])`

 Render a `virtual-dom` component and connect it to a `redux`-like store.
-All child components can use `dx` to dispatch to the store.
+All children can use `dx` to dispatch to the store.

 #### `hx('<>')`